scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

             * Cautionary tale: An Access Key file for your cloud account can be used to automatically run tasks
                 * This means that someone with your access key can easily spend $15,000 in one hour mining bitcoin
                 * ***Do not place credentials on Virtual Machines that will be used to create images per this walk-through***
-* Virtual Machines (VM / VM instance / "EC2" on AWS, "Google Compute Engine" on GCP, "VM" on Azure)
+* Virtual Machines (VM / VM instance / "EC2" on AWS, "Google Compute Engine" on GCP, "Azure VM" on Azure)
-    * There are a wide variety of instance types available for us to choose from.
+    * There are a wide variety of instance types to choose from.
         * Any given instance type will have associated memory, processing power and storage (see below).
         * The cost of the instance -- per hour -- varies with these characteristics.
         * On the AWS console you select the EC2 service and then Launch Instance